The District has banned the use of food service products made of expanded polystyrene. Read More>>

 Green Roofs in the District of Columbia

 Get a green roof subsidy for your building!

 Green Roof Rebate Notice

-The 2013-2014 green roof rebate program will provide base funding of $7 per square feet, and up to $10 per square foot in targeted subwatersheds.
+The 2014-2015 green roof rebate program will provide base funding of $10 per square foot, and up to $15 per square foot in targeted subwatersheds.
 There is no cap on the size of projects eligible for the rebate.
 Properties of all sizes including residential, commercial and institutional are encouraged to apply.
 For buildings with a footprint of 2,500 square feet or less, funds are available to defray the cost of a structural assessment.
 Additional funding may be available for features that further advance environmental goals.
 This webpage will be continuously updated with additional information.

 Benefits of Green Roofs

 Green, or vegetated, roofs help to manage stormwater.
 Stormwater runoff is rainwater that flows off impervious surfaces such as rooftops, driveways, roads, sidewalks and sometimes even lawns.
 Stormwater runoff travels from these surfaces to our streams, picking up pollutants such as oil and grease from our roadways and driveways as it goes.
 Nutrients from lawn fertilizers and bacteria from pet waste may also be picked up by stormwater and carried to our streams.
 Once in the stream, stormwater causes erosion, poor water quality and destruction to habitat for fish and other wildlife.

 Green roofs hold and delay rainfall runoff, effectively preventing rainwater from becoming stormwater and reducing combined sewer overflow events.
 In addition, green roofs filter air pollutants from the rainwater and save energy in buildings and in some cases provide habitat for wildlife.